lightscript/lightscript.org/pages/docs/docs.md

 The required indent is relative to the line that starts a subscript chain.

-Note that this rule also applies to the "numberical index access" feature:
+Note that this rule also applies to the "numerical index access" feature:

     node
       .children